smithfarm/ceph-auto-aws/README.rst

 We placed our user in the "ec2_full_access" group.

-.. _`Creating an IAM User in Your AWS Account`: http://docs.aws.amazon.com/IAM/latest/UserGuide/id_users_create.html`
+.. _`Creating an IAM User in Your AWS Account`: http://docs.aws.amazon.com/IAM/latest/UserGuide/id_users_create.html

 Obtain access key
 -----------------

 Access to AWS via boto requires an access key (Access Key ID and Secret Access Key).

+First, check whether you were given an Access Key ID and Secret Access Key along with your AWS web console credentials.

-For detailed instructions, see the `Getting Your Access Key ID and Secret Access Key`_ section of the AWS documentation.
+If you have an IAM user, see the `Managing Access Keys for IAM Users`_ section of the AWS documentation.
 The access key comes in a file called "credentials.csv".
 Put this in a safe place.

-Put your AWS credentials in ``~/.boto`` as described in the `Configuring boto credentials section of the boto documentation`_.
+However you got your AWS access key (Access Key ID and Secret Access Key), you will need to put them in ``~/.boto`` as described in the `Configuring boto credentials section of the boto documentation`_.

-.. _`Getting Your Access Key ID and Secret Access Key`: http://docs.aws.amazon.com/AWSSimpleQueueService/latest/SQSGettingStartedGuide/AWSCredentials.html
+.. _`Managing Access Keys for IAM Users`: http://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_access-keys.html
 .. _`Configuring boto credentials section of the boto documentation`: http://boto.readthedocs.org/en/latest/getting_started.html#configuring-boto-credentials

 Sample ``~/.boto`` file::